pcdshub/pcds-ci-helpers/README.md

 `python-tester-conda.yml` runs any pytest tests it finds after installing the specified requirements via conda.
 The current test matrix includes Python 3.6, 3.7 and 3.8.
-This job uses the workspaces named `conda` for the `noarch` package built before by the `anaconda-build.yml`.
+This job uses the workspace named `conda` for access to the `noarch` package previously built by the `anaconda-build.yml`, and thus must be used in conjuction with `anaconda-build.yml`.

 ##### usage:
 This configuration can be added to the `test` stage of a Travis build by